Although Pete Frates helped raise $250 million, he can no longer sustain the health care costs of his own ALS.

 The initiative’s goal is to raise $1 million, far less than even one percent of what the Ice Bucket Challenge brought in for Frates’ fellow sufferers of ALS.

-Next, read the report from the ALS Association that explains just how well the Ice Bucket Challenge actually succeeded.
+Next after learning about Pete Frates’ struggles to pay his medical expenses, read the report from the ALS Association that explains just how well the Ice Bucket Challenge actually succeeded.